panzerdp/dmitripavlutin.com/posts/174-javascript-enums/index.md

 ---
-title: "3 Ways to Create a JavaScript Enum"
+title: "4 Ways to Create an Enum in JavaScript"
-description: "Using an enum is convinient if a variable has a value from a finite set.
-The enum saves you from magic numbers and strings."
+description: "An enum type represents a set of constants.
+The plain object, frozen object, proxied object or class-based are the 4 ways to create enums in JavaScript."
-published: "2023-04-12"
+published: "2023-04-14"
-modified: "2023-04-12"
+modified: "2023-04-14"
 thumbnail: "./images/cover-2.jpg"
 slug: javascript-enum
 tags: ['javascript', 'enum']
 type: post
 ---

-Certain data types like strings have an infinite number of potential values, while others are restricted to a finite set.
+Strings and numbers have an infinite set of values, while others types like boolean are restricted to a finite set.

 The days of the week (Monday, Tuesday, ..., Sunday), seasons of the year (winter, spring, summer, autumn), and cardinal directions (north, east, south, west) are examples of sets with finite values.

-Using an enum is convenient if a variable has a value from a finite set of pre-defined values.
-The enum saves you from magic numbers and strings, which are considered an [antipattern](https://stackoverflow.com/questions/47882/what-is-a-magic-number-and-why-is-it-bad).
+Using an [enum](https://en.wikipedia.org/wiki/Enumerated_type) is convenient if a variable has a value from a finite set of pre-defined constants.
+The enum saves you from magic numbers and strings (which are considered an [antipattern](https://stackoverflow.com/questions/47882/what-is-a-magic-number-and-why-is-it-bad)).

-Let's see the 3 good ways to create enums in JavaScript (with their pros and cons).
+Let's see the 4 good ways to create enums in JavaScript (with their pros and cons).

 <Affiliate type="traversyJavaScript" />